Making Continuous Cut Bias Tape

 Folding the tape

 The last step in preparing your bias tape is to fold it into the form you need.
-One way to fold bias tape is to use a tool, called a “bias tape maker,” which should more accurately be called a “bias tape folder” because the tool helps fold the bias tape, which is already made.
+One way to fold bias tape is to use a tool, called a “bias tape maker,” which should more accurately be called a “bias tape folder” because the tool helps fold the bias tape.
 To use the tool, feed the strip of fabric into the more open end of the tool, and iron the fabric as is comes out of the other end, as pictured below.
 This type of bias tape is called "single fold bias tape."
 If you fold single fold bias tape in half lengthwise, it is called "double fold bias tape."
 Confusing and not important to remember.

 Making 2 1/2” wide bias tape from a fat quarter of fabric will make about 118” of bias tape, which is the perfect size for making two potholders using this tutorial.
 If the width is 2”, you will have about 160” of bias tape, which is enough to trim the edges of this apron.
 The finished length will vary depending on the exact measurements of the fat quarter you use.